 Children Missing and Absent from Education (Please also refer to our policy for lost and missing children): All staff are aware that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-It is important the school's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+It is important the school's response to children with unauthorised absence or unexplainable and/or persistent absences supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
 It may indicate Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (DfE: September 2023).
+More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (DfE: September 2024).
 Local guidance is here:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/307867/Statutory_Guid ance - Missing from care 3 .pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/307867/Statutory Guid ance - Missing from care 3 .pdf